 ENAC Research

 Integrating drones into air traffic, creating a training aircraft or an all-electric operational helicopter, improving flight safety through a better understanding of human factors, designing flight routes which are optimised for efficiency, environmental impact, and safety, imagining the airport of the future, making transport system geo-localisation more robust and precise...
 These are some examples of our research laboratory projects.
 Every day, ENAC researchers are designing and creating the air transport systems of tomorrow.
-Systems which, because of their growing complexity, must always be safer, more intelligent, and more sustainable.
+Systems with growing complexity that must always be safer, more intelligent, and more sustainable.

 The ENAC Research Lab

 The air transport system is one which is spread over a global scale, with the task of accomplishing critical missions users’ integrity, as well as having to manage performance constraints (delays, capacity, safety, costs...).
-It involves a great diversity of operators (pilots, air traffic controllers, schedulers, supervisors, maintenance personnel...) and stakeholders (airlines, air navigation service providers, airports, manufacturers...).
-As such, it constitutes one of the most complex systems of systems ever conceived by humans.
+It involves a great diversity of operators (pilots, air traffic controllers, schedulers, airport operators, supervisors, maintenance engineers...) and stakeholders (airlines, air navigation service providers, airports, manufacturers...).
+As such, it constitutes one of the most complex systems ever conceived by humans.

 Master the safety of this system while improving its performance and service quality, in a context of rapidly increasing international air traffic, raises numerous scientific challenges which affect the evolution of air transport, and to which the ENAC lab bring solutions.
 The ENAC is characterised by a unique combination of scientific excellence, technical and operational expertise, as well as experimental means covering the Air Transport System as a whole.This unique advantage is what makes the ENAC one major player in European and international research in the domain of Air Transport Systems.